Chiplets are officially the future of processor design

+Modern processors are made up of billions of tiny transistors, and shrinking them steadily has let chip manufacturers keep pace with Moore's Law.
+But what if the processors themselves could shrink?
+That's the vision behind chiplets: smaller processor components that take some of the load off of CPUs, which themselves could also be designed as chiplets.

-Semiconductor industry titans like Intel, AMD, Samsung, TSMC, and Arm have all come together to announce a new universal chiplet interface which they hope will accelerate chiplet innovation in the future.
+On Tuesday, Semiconductor industry titans including Intel, AMD, Samsung, TSMC, and Arm came together to announce a new universal chiplet interface – which they hope will accelerate chiplet innovation in the future.

 The new consortium is called Universal Chiplet Interconnect Express (UCIe), and it's purpose is to standardize die-to-die interconnects for chipset designs in the future with an open-source approach that any industry player can use.